grifft709/Cloud-Physical-Network-Configuration/README.md

 [Elk](../Ansible/install-elk.yml)

-- ...Install Docker
+- Install Docker
--… Install Python3-pip
+- Install Python3-pip
--…Install Pip Docker module
+- Install Pip Docker module
--…Increase the memory of the VM
+- Increase the memory of the VM
--...Install the Elk container image
+- Install the Elk container image

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.